valuit-official/valuit-docs/docs/Tokenization/Investor Info/sourcing-deal-flow.md

 ## Documentation and Deliverables

-Valuit ensures thorough documentation and clear deliverables throughout the investment process.
+BlockRidge ensures thorough documentation and clear deliverables throughout the investment process.
 This transparency supports informed decision-making and maintains investor confidence.

 | **Documentation** | **Description** |
 | --- | --- |